 UBC, in collaboration with CUPE Local 116, has established a new funding program to support ongoing professional and skills development of CUPE 116 employees at the university.
 For the purposes of this funding program “professional development” (PD) is defined as those learning activities that will enhance the knowledge, skills, performance, or career progression of an employee’s work at the University.

-Maximum Yearly Claim Amount: The maximum yearly claim amount for eligible staff has been adjusted to $1,000 for the current 2017-2018 funding year.
-This maximum amount is pro rated for staff working less than 53% full time.
+Maximum Yearly Claim Amount: The maximum claim amount increased to $1,000 for the current funding year.
+This maximum amount is pro rated if you work less than 53% part time.

 - How to Apply for Reimbursement

 - HR Review & Reimbursement Process

 - Information for Managers